opasaskek/opasaskek/README.md

-# Hi there! 👋

 ## About Me

-I am a student of the software engineering.
-I am passionate about creating user-friendly and visually appealing web applications, game developing and draw pixel pictures.
+I'm studying on college as a software developer.
+I'm passionate about creating user-friendly and visually appealing applications, game developing and draw pixel pictures.
 My goal is to continuously learn and improve my skills in the field of game development.

 ## Skills